millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

   <summary>Accessible &amp; Contemporary Introductions</summary>
   <div class="accordion__content" markdown="1">
   Many contemporary authors offer fresh perspectives on Buddhist teachings, making them accessible to modern readers.
 Here are some favorites:

+  - **[The New Saints](https://www.lamarod.com/TNS-Celebration)** – *by Lama Rod Owens*
+    Lama Rod offers a clarion call for becoming a spiritual warrior—a human refreshed, serving a vision of a world shaped by love.
+Rooted in Buddhist teachings, social justice, and radical love, this book is a guide for those seeking to embody compassion and courage in turbulent times.

   - **[Radical Acceptance](https://www.tarabrach.com/books/radical-acceptance/)** – *by Tara Brach*
     Blends Buddhist teachings with trauma-sensitive psychology.
 Offers tools for self-compassion and present-moment awareness—especially valuable for those in recovery or healing work.